khiz-k/khiz-k/README.md

 ###  👋 Hi there, I'm Khizar  - aka [Khiz][website]!

 - 🌱 I’m currently learning everything I can 🤣
-- 🥅 2020 Goals: Contribute more to Open Source projects and build out some business ideas I have
+- 🥅 Goals: Contribute more to Open Source projects and build out some business ideas I have
-- ⚡ Fun fact: I love making music and performing at shows

 <br />